SandroGT/KG-LLM-Prompting/README.md

 # Knowledge Graph Engineering through Iterative Zero-shot LLM Prompting

-This repository hosts the codebase and dataset from the paper ***Knowledge Graph Engineering through Iterative Zero-shot LLM Prompting***
+This repository hosts the codebase and dataset from the paper [***A Zero-Shot Strategy for Knowledge Graph Engineering Using GPT-3.5***](https://www.sciencedirect.com/science/article/pii/S1877050924026231) (formerly ***Knowledge Graph Engineering through Iterative Zero-Shot LLM Prompting*** in its preprint version).

 ## Codebase